Credit:

 When I use a hair dryer, I’m hoping to get it completely dry and somewhat straight, in preparation for going over it with a hair straightener.
 If I want to wear my hair naturally curly, I don’t use any hot tools to style it.

-I'm Sara Miranda, the staff beauty writer at Reviewed, and I've also tested dozens of beauty products under the sun.
-Similar to Jessica, my hair fares more curly-wavy, but I have very thick hair.
+I'm Sara Miranda, Reviewed's former beauty writer, and I've also tested dozens of beauty products.
+Similar to Jessica, my hair is more curly-wavy, but I have very thick hair.
 When testing hair dryers, the ends of my dark brown hair had minimal damage due to daily heat-styling, and it fell about three inches past my shoulders.

 To help demystify the daunting task of finding the top hair dryer out there, we considered best-of lists, top sellers at major retailers, and cult favorites of bloggers and reviewers, then narrowed our test field to the best of the best.